Awaji puppets that have been handed down to various places

 - Tawarazu Bunraku Sugaharaza(Tawarazu, Akehama-cho, Higashiuwa-gun, Ehime Prefecture)

 - It begins in the 5th year of Kaei for the good guidance of young people.
 We welcomed a master from Awaji, Osaka.
-There was "Seven Spears of Shizukadake" peculiar to Awaji.
+There was "Seven Spears of Shizugatake" peculiar to Awaji.

 - Asahi Bunraku(Mikamecho, Nishiuwa District, Ehime Prefecture)

 - The first one around the 22nd year of the Meiji era.
 Buy the three seats.
 Declined in the Taisho era, reconstructed in 1945.
-Guidance by Gisaburo Wakatake and Grain Toyoda of Awaji.
+Instructed by Gisaburo Wakatake and Sakae Toyoda of Awaji.

 - Otani Bunraku(Otani, Hijikawa-cho, Kita-gun, Ehime Prefecture)